 Ubuntu is a popular desktop distribution of Linux that tracks both kernel and application updates.
 Ubuntu is the CSL recommended desktop Linux distribution.
-14.04 LTS is currently installed in the instructional labs, TA workstations, and most other Ubuntu computers in the department.
-16.04 LTS is the new default Ubuntu release for all new installs.
-The instructional labs and TA workstations will ugprade to 16.04 LTS during winter break 2016-17.
+16.04 LTS is currently installed in the instructional labs, TA workstations, and most other Ubuntu computers in the department.

 Redhat Enterprise Linux (RHEL)

 RHEL 6 was the default Linux distribution in the department for a long time, and is still the OS on many linux workstations.
 It will be phased out during 2017.
 RHEL 7 is not a recommended distribution for desktop use, but is available for desktops and servers as needed.

 /nobackup partition available for local caching and storage.

 /scratch partition for the same purpose.